-Join Ben Long for an in-depth discussion in this video What is a scene mode?, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video What is a scene mode?, part of Nikon D5100 Essential Training.

 By now you should be comfortable with the idea that a mode on your camera is…simply a way of designating which decisions the camera will make for you and…which will be left up to you.…Scene modes are special modes that bias the camera's decision-making process so…that they're more appropriate for certain situations.…For example, a sports mode would bias the camera shutter speed choices toward…faster speeds for better motion-stopping power.…Scene modes can alter everything from shutter speed, aperture, and ISO to focus…and flash performance.…